-It’s also crucial to make your game look lively, people want to sign up to games that they know are going to happen.
+It’s also crucial to make your game lively, people want to sign up to games that they know are going to happen and have activity.
+Answer questions, encourage people to join, communicate what makes your football game special.
 Once you’ve got a few players on there, make sure you’re there to communicate and give them support for anything they might need.
 You’re the captain now, you call the shots.

 First things first, equipment is the number one priority.
 Bibs, back-up balls, pump, water: it’s important to be prepared.
 It’s always better for everybody when you can just use another ball rather than having to go pick up a ridiculous shot before being able to play again!

 Make sure everyone knows what’s going on: there might be first time players on your roster, and they can be confused.
 Have a clear description about when & where to meet, contact info, pitch number, etc … You’re the point of contact.
 Once again: you’re the boss.

 Don’t forget VPA: Be vocal.
 Be positive.
 Be assertive.
 People have to know who’s in charge!
 Introduce yourself to everyone, make sure new faces are comfortable and familiar faces happy to come back.
 Keep in mind everyone is different.
 Although we’ve put together 7 of the more classic players you’re likely to find on your pitch.
 Make even teams, make everyone feel welcome by being as inclusive as possible.
 Additionally make sure everyone is clear about the rules.
 And don’t forget to bellow “CHANGE KEEPERS” every 7 minutes*.